 23) Are there any foods to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. Dr. Lopez and Dr. Perro encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 24) When is my first postoperative appointment?
-You will be asked to see Dr. Lopez on the first day following an otoplasty for removal of head wrap dressing.
+You will be asked to see Dr. Lopez or Dr. Perro on the first day following an otoplasty for removal of head wrap dressing.
 You will need someone to drive you to this appointment.

 25) What about my regular daily activities?
 Sleep with head of the bed elevated or use two to three pillows for one week.
 Absolutely no bending, lifting or straining for two weeks.
 If you have little children, bend at the knees or sit on the floor and let them climb on to your lap.

 26) How can I minimize the swelling and bruising?
-Most of Dr. Lopez’s patents will have a little bruising.
+Most of our patients will have a little bruising.
 He minimizes bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
 A good night’s sleep is vital to healthy healing.
 Patients are also asked to sleep with their head at least at 45 degrees to minimize the swelling.

 27) When will I look normal?
 You will be presentable at two to three weeks.
 You will look great at six weeks and even better at six months as things settle and expressions become more natural.
 At three weeks you know you are well on the way to recovery and most patients resume routine activities around two to three weeks following surgery.
 Final results are evaluated at one year.

 28) How often do I need to return for postoperative visits?
-Dr. Lopez likes to see his patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.